TYPO3-Solr/nutch-typo3-cms/README.md

 The properties to change are typo3.baseUrl and typo3.api.key The sites to index must be added in urls/seed.txt, one per line.

 # Usage

-## Nutch 1.5.1
+## Nutch 1.19+

+First you have to configure your Solr core in: conf/index-writers.xml

-Use the following command to run Nutch 1.5.1:
+To start the crawling use the following command to run Nutch 1.19+:

-`bin/nutch crawl urls -solr <Solr URL> -dir crawl -depth <Indexing depth> -topN <Number of pages per level>`
+`bin/crawl -i -s <seedDir> <crawlID> <numberOfRounds>`

+Example: `bin/crawl -i -s urls testcrawl 2`

 The place holders must be replaced by values fitting your environment of course.

--solr points to your Solr server (f.e.
-Http://localhost:8080/solr/core_en)

--dir dir names the directory to put the crawl in.

--depth depth indicates the link depth from the root page that should be crawled.

--topN N determines the maximum number of pages that will be retrieved at each level up to the depth.

-Also, for more parameters see http://wiki.apache.org/nutch/bin/nutch_crawl

-## Nutch 1.8

-Use the following command to run Nutch 1.8:

-`bin/crawl <seedDir> <crawlID> <solrURL> <numberOfRounds>`

-Example: bin/crawl urls testcrawl http://localhost:8080/solr/core_en 2

-The place holders must be replaced by values fitting your environment of course.

-The use of `bin/nutch crawl` is deprecated since Nutch 1.7

 # Development

 The Nutch version used for developing the plugins is Apache Nutch 1.5.1.
-Version 2.0 has not been tested.
+Latest tested version is 1.19, 2.0 has not been tested.

 ## Development Environment Setup

-Check out Apache Nutch (AN) from Apache SVN
+Check out Apache Nutch (AN) from GitHub
-Check out Apache Nutch for TYPO3 (ANfT) from Github
+Check out Apache Nutch for TYPO3 (ANfT) from GitHub
 In your IDE link AN into ANfT to get code completion

 ## Packaging

 The Apache Nutch for TYPO3 CMS project checkout provides an Ant build script.
 On the command line change to the project directory and simply run ant To build a distributable package.
 The distributable will be build in AnfT/build/dist/.

 The Ant build script
 - checks out Apache Nutch
 - patches Nutch with the changes listed below
 - copies the TYPO3 plug-ins into the checked-out Nutch source directory